Entropy-driven Fair and Effective Federated Learning: Experiment Details

 \subsection{Experimental Environment}

 For all experiments, we use NVIDIA GeForce RTX 3090 GPUs.
-Each simulation trail with 2000 communication rounds and three random seeds.
+Each simulation trail with 2000 communication rounds and 5 random seeds.

-\paragraph{Federated datasets.} We tested the performance of FedEBA+ on four public datasets: MNIST, Fashion MNIST, CIFAR-10, and CIFAR-100.
-We use two methods to split the real datasets into non-iid datasets: (1) following the setting of \citep{wang2021federated}, where 100 clients participate in the federated system, and according to the labels, we divide all the data of MNIST, FashionMNIST, CIFAR-10 and CIFAR-100 into 200 shards separately, and each user randomly picks up 2 shards for local training.
+\paragraph{Federated Datasets and Models.} We tested the performance of FedEBA+ on five public datasets: MNIST, Fashion MNIST, CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+We use two methods to split the real datasets into non-iid datasets: (1) following the setting of \citep{wang2021federated}, where 100 clients participate in the federated system, and according to the labels, we divide all the data of MNIST, FashionMNIST, CIFAR-10, CIFAR-100 and Tiny-ImageNet into 200 shards separately, and each user randomly picks up 2 shards for local training.
 (2) we leverage Latent Dirichlet Allocation (LDA) to control the distribution drift with the Dirichlet parameter $\alpha=0.1$.

-As for the model, we use an MLP model with 2 hidden layers on MNIST and Fashion-MNIST, and a CNN model with 2 convolution layers on CIFAR-10 and CIFAR-100.
+As for the model, we use an MLP model with 2 hidden layers on MNIST and Fashion-MNIST, and a CNN model with 2 convolution layers on CIFAR-10, ResNet-18 on CIFAR-100, and MobileNet-v2 on TinyImageNet.